jethror1/papers/journal.md

 # Title

-New New Measurements of BBOA over West Yorkshire
+New New Measurements of BBOA over West Yorkshire with John

 # Authors
 Jethro Rainford